fnalways/terminus-docs/docs/manual/tutorials/set-custom-domain.md

     2024-12-17T21:00:58.086+0800        Password: 2uO5PZ2X
     ```

 3. Open the Olares activation wizard in your browser using the given URL, and follow the on-screen instructions to complete the activation.
-Learn more in [Activate Olares](../get-started/install-olares-general-linux.md#activate-olares).

 After completing these steps, your Olares installation will be accessible via your custom domain.